bxparks/AceTime/USER_GUIDE.md

 the year component internally as a signed 16-bit integer valid from year 1 to year 9999.
 Notice that these classes can represent all dates that can be expressed by the `acetime_t` type, but the reverse is not true.
 There are date objects that cannot be converted into a valid `acetime_t` value.

-To be safe, users of this library should stay at least 1 day away from the lower and upper limits of `acetime_t` (i.e. stay within the year 1932 to 2067 inclusive).
+Most timezone related functions of the library use the `int32_t` epochseconds for its internal calculations, so the date range should be constrained to +/- 68 years of the current epoch.
+The timezone calculations require some additional buffers at the edges of the range (1-3 years), so the actual range of validity is about +/- 65 years.
+To be very conservative, client applications are advised to limit the date range to about 100 years, in other words, about +/- 50 years from the current epoch year.
+Using the default epoch year of 2050, the recommended range is `[2000,2100)`.

 <a name="TimeZoneOverview"></a>
 ### TimeZone Overview